gabrocheleau/ethereumjs-monorepo/packages/tx/README.md

 - Activation: `berlin`
 - Type: `1`

 This transaction type has been introduced along the `berlin` HF.
-See the following code snipped for an example on how to instantiate:
+See the following code snippet for an example on how to instantiate:

 ```typescript
 import Common from '@ethereumjs/common'